Nalinkumar2002/cmos_ann/README.md

 # Design of CMOS based Artificial Neural Network (ANN)

-This repository presents the design of a CMOS based ANN using CMOS & skywater 130nm PDK
+This repository presents the design of a CMOS based ANN using skywater 130nm PDK

 ![GIF](Images/gif.gif)